SqdNoises/apu/README.md

 This is the source code to **APU Utils** Discord bot!
 Join the **Anti Proprietary Union** [here](https://discord.gg/7bDvDnpUZC)

-This bot was coded in python using nectcord.
+This bot was coded in python using nextcord.

 ### \#open-source-gang ❤️

 # Timeline